Maple guide

 How do reviewable changes work?

 AI output is treated as a draft.
-After Build wiki, Update wiki, or a Maintain operation, Maple marks generated files so you can inspect what changed before moving on.
+After Build wiki, Apply to wiki, or a Maintain operation, Maple marks generated files so you can inspect what changed before moving on.

 1. 1